UseToolSuite UseToolSuite

 6. The Modern Alternative: The OPFS (Origin Private File System)

-While IndexedDB remains the standard for massive data, modern browsers are shipping the File System Access API and the OPFS (Origin Private File System).
+While IndexedDB remains the standard for large volumes of data, modern browsers are shipping the File System Access API and the OPFS (Origin Private File System).

 IndexedDB, while powerful, still incurs overhead because it manages data as database objects rather than raw filesystem bytes.
 OPFS allows high-performance web applications (like Figma or web-based video editors) to utilize a sandboxed, virtual filesystem.
 Engineers can utilize synchronous read and write streams directly against the disk (when running inside a Web Worker), achieving near-native file I/O speeds that entirely eclipse IndexedDB’s transactional overhead.

-- Use SessionStorage for sensitive or complex multi-step workflows that must not leak across tabs.
-It is the ultimate tool for managing form state or staging data that should be destroyed when the user closes the window.
+3. Use SessionStorage for multi-step workflows that shouldn’t leak across tabs — form state or staging data that should be cleared when the window closes.